 I have read and I agree to abide by the fundraising guidelines of Brave Foundation or from the event/fundraiser that is the subject of this application.

-At Brave Foundation we believe it is necessary to research the best standard of care and outreach extended to women and their families experiencing teenage pregnancy.
+At Brave Foundation we believe it is necessary to research the best standard of care and outreach extended to expecting and parenting teens and their families.
 This is a high value for our organisation as we endeavour to see that such standards are transitioned into Australia.

-We believe that if women facing unplanned pregnancy have access to support, they have the opportunity of being in a happy, healthy, skilled family with healthy children over time.
+We believe that if expecting and parenting teens have access to support, they have the opportunity of being in a happy, healthy, skilled family with healthy children over time.